GoogleCloudPlatform/professional-services-data-validator/docs/connections.md

  ```
  pip install ibis-framework[impala]
  ```
- Only Hive >=0.11 is supported due to [impyla](https://github.com/cloudera/impyla)'s dependency on HiveServer2.

  Hive connections are based on the Ibis Impala connection which uses [impyla](https://github.com/cloudera/impyla).
- Only Hive >=0.11 is supported due to impyla's dependency on HiveServer2.
+Only Hive >= 0.11 is supported due to impyla's dependency on HiveServer2.

+ When Kerberos needs to be used, it is necessary to set `--auth-mechanism` to `GSSAPI`.

  ```
 data-validation connections add